Wildhoney/Switzerland/README.md

 </swiss-cheese>
 ```

-You may also have noticed that instead of declaring the absolute path to `swiss-cheese.css` which would include the component name and thus break encapsulation, we instead use the `pathFor` function which determines the path of the current component which allows us to handily declare the path to the CSS document relatively.
-It's worth noting that the `path` constant is simply the path to the current component.
+You may also have noticed that instead of declaring the absolute path to `swiss-cheese.css` which would include the component name and thus break encapsulation, we instead use the `path` function which determines the path of the current component which allows us to handily declare the path to the CSS document relatively.
+It's worth noting that `path` has a `toString` function which simply resolves to the current component's path.

 ### Redux Migration